title-image

 image

-Change your palette foreground back to the dark
+Change your foreground back to Black and the style back to Color.

-bottom layer active and flood fill with your dark
+Make the bottom layer active and re-fill with Black

 Step 4.